livechat/livechat-public-docs/site/content@beta/agent-chat-rtm-api/introduction.md

 **Real-Time Messaging API** allows for building stateful integrations that require **logging in** and **maintaning the connection**.
 Since connection maintenance is required, the implementation might be more challanging than with Web API.

 Agent Chat RTM API enables communication in real time.
-It supports pushes related to `sneak peek` and `typing indicator`.
-Web API doesn’t have equivalent webhooks, which means you won't be informed about incoming sneak-peeks and typing indicators using Web API.
+It supports pushes like `sneak peek`, `typing indicator`, and other.
+Web API doesn’t have equivalent webhooks, which means you won't be informed about certain events using Web API.

 Also, RTM API will be a better choice if you want to avoid time delays or presume significant traffic.